yliaho/zig-sdl3/README.md

 The `template` directory contains a sample hello world to get started using SDL3.
 Simply copy this folder to use as your project, and have fun!

-Note that this assumes you already have SDL3 installed and ready to link with for your target platform.
-In the future, we may look into bundling SDL3 and building it with this library to have full control.
-Doing so can also help potentially decouple parts of SDL3 from libc.

 ### Tests
-Tests are embedded directly into the YAML files to be put in their destination subsystem.
 Tests for the library can be ran by running `zig build test`.

 ## Features

 * SDL subsystems are divided into convenient namespaces.
+* Functions that can fail have the return wrapped with an error type and can even call a custom error callback.
 * C namespace exporting raw SDL functions in case it is ever needed.
 * Standard `init` and `deinit` functions for creating and destroying resources.
-* Skirts around C compat weirdness (C pointers, anyopaque, C types).
+* Skirts around C compat weirdness when possible (C pointers, anyopaque, C types).
 * Naming and conventions are more consistent with zig.
 * Functions return values rather than write to pointers.
 * Types that are intended to be nullable are now clearly annotated as such with optionals.
-* Callbacks with generics rather than anyopaque.
 * Easy conversion to/from SDL types from the wrapped types.
 * The `self.function()` notation is used where applicable.
-* Functions that can fail have the return wrapped with an error type.

 ## Hello World